mapbox/mapbox-gl-native/platform/ios/docs/guides/Working with Mapbox Studio.md

 * Text along a line: add line with a text property
 * Text at specific points on a line or polygon: in addition to the line, create points at the specific points you'd like with text properties
 * If you want circles where scale doesn't matter relative to the geography (e.g. always 20 pixels), you can add as a point and style with a circle layer or a symbol
-* If you want circles or arcs where the scale matters (e.g. 10 mile radius), you'll need to approximately freehand a polygon, and you can create more precisely later in code.
+* If you want circles or arcs where the scale matters (e.g. 10 mile radius), you'll need to approximately freehand a polygon that you can create more precisely later in code.

 When you're done, save your dataset and export as a tileset.
 When that's complete, add your tileset to your style.